 - The Alisadr Cave

 Known as the greatest water cave in the world.

 A city dating from 4000 B.C. (unbelievable!) you can see the walls, houses and more!

 Most people don’t think of Iran as an outdoor adventure destination, but it is!

 Because of the many high and well-known mountains, especially in the northern and northwestern part of the country, mountain climbing is one of the best activities.
 Head for Damavand, Sahand, and Sabalan.

 Another interesting and amazing thing to do here is to head across the Kavir, or the main desert of Iran.
-It’s pure adventure like nothing you can even imagine on earth: you will feel the closest you have ever been to the skies and stars.
+It’s a pure adventure like nothing you can ever imagine on earth: you will feel the closest you have ever been to the skies and stars.

 You might not have imagined jungles in Iran, but the jungles of Talesh are called “Iran’s India” because they are very dense and filled with wildlife.
 It’s a big adventure if you dare!